 Canadians are consistently a top-3 largest foreign buyer of U.S. real estate.
 Without foreign buyers, American real estate would be more affordable.
 Therefore, we should return the favor and buy up Canadian real estate.

 How Americans Can Take Advantage Of Canada

-For example, my family of four will pay about $28,000 a year for healthcare premiums plus co-pays and co-insurance in 2021.
-Does this sound reasonable to you for a healthy family who never sees the physician?
+For example, my family of four will pay about $28,000 a year for healthcare premiums plus co-pays and co-insurance in 2023.
+Does this sound reasonable to you for a healthy family who never sees a physician?

 To generate $28,000 in retirement income at a 4% rate of return requires me to first amass $700,000 in capital.
-But I will need to have closer to $850,000 in capital due to taxes.
-Unfortunately, interest rates have plummeted in the new decade, which means retirees should lower their safe withdrawal rates.
+But I will need to have closer to $880,000 in capital due to long-term capital gains taxes.
+With a shaky economy, retirees should also lower their safe withdrawal rates just to be safe.

 If my family moved to Canada, we’d be eliminating most of our present healthcare costs and could use the savings towards living a better lifestyle.
 We wouldn’t have to purposefully reduce our income to get healthcare subsidies either.
 What a shame to stop writing on Financial Samurai, something I love to do, just for the sake of affordable healthcare.

-Further, given the average college tuition is only $6,571 a year, we would no longer have to contribute $30,000 a year in our son’s 529 college savings plan.
-We could easily afford to pay the $26,284 for four years in Canadian university tuition from the money sitting in our online savings account.
+Further, given the average Canadian college tuition is only $6,800 a year, we would no longer have to contribute $30,000+ a year in our son’s 529 college savings plan.
+We could easily afford to pay $27,200 for four years in Canadian university tuition from the money sitting in our online savings account.

-It is truly mind boggling that four years of Canadian university tuition costs $9,000 less than one year of private kindergarten in San Francisco.
+It is truly mind-boggling that four years of Canadian university tuition costs $11,000 less than one year of private school kindergarten in San Francisco.

 Massive Savings If We Move To Canada